GUIDELINES FOR RESEARCH, DEMONSTRATION AND RELATED ACTIVITIES INVOLVING HUMAN PARTICIPANTS

 - provisions must be made for assuring the participants' rights to privacy.

-The Institutional Review Board, then, is charged with the responsibility of reviewing all experimentation involving humans as subjects and thus to insure that the rights and welfare of the subjects are protected.
+The Institutional Review Board, then, is charged with the responsibility of reviewing all experimentation involving humans as participants and thus to insure that the rights and welfare of the participants are protected.
 However, a second purpose is to facilitate research within the University.
-Therefore, the Institutional Review Board seeks not only to protect the interests of human subjects and of the University, but also to safeguard the interests of the investigators or the individuals responsible for the research.
+Therefore, the Institutional Review Board seeks not only to protect the interests of human participants and of the University, but also to safeguard the interests of the investigators or the individuals responsible for the research.

-The Review Board's responsibilities do not cover evaluation of the quality of research, but only evaluation of the adequacy of the protection of the rights and welfare of human subjects in research.
+The Review Board's responsibilities do not cover evaluation of the quality of research, but only evaluation of the adequacy of the protection of the rights and welfare of human participants in research.

 A subject or individual is considered to be "at risk" if that individual may be exposed to the possibility of injury, including physical, psychological, or social injury as a consequence of participation as a subject in any research, development, or related activity which departs from those established and accepted methods necessary to meet the student's needs, or which increases the ordinary risks of daily life, including the recognized risks inherent in a chosen occupation or field of service.
 Risk may be a consequence of participation as a subject in a research, development or demonstration project or in other activities such as attitude surveys of students in classes, organizations, dormitories, etc.

-If a project or activity places individuals at risk, the proposal must carefully describe the procedures for safeguarding information that could be traced to or identified with the human subjects.
+If a project or activity places individuals at risk, the proposal must carefully describe the procedures for safeguarding information that could be traced to or identified with the human participants.